Gators' Franks: Baseball would be a 'backup job'

 The Red Sox selected Franks, a pitcher, in the 31st round of the 2019 MLB draft.
 In announcing Franks' signing last week, the Red Sox said he would "report to a club [in the team's system] at a date to be determined."

 "I haven't thrown in a while, so I wasn't perfect, but I was in the strike zone," Franks said.
 "I threw 88, 89 [in high school].
-I threw harder but I don't know how.
+I threw harder [for the Red Sox], but I don't know how.
 I really haven't picked up a baseball in four or five years.
 I don't know -- it just came natural."

 Florida coach Dan Mullen called Franks' selection by Boston a "great honor" for his redshirt junior quarterback.
-Mullen also coached former Gators quarterback Tim Tebow before the Heisman Trophy winner restarted his baseball career the New York Mets' farm system.
+Mullen also coached former Gators quarterback Tim Tebow, a Heisman Trophy winner who now plays in the New York Mets' farm system.